somebloke1/chroma_mcp_server/docs/getting_started_second_brain.md

     - **Chroma MCP Solution & WHY it's better:**
         - **Code (`codebase_v1`):** The Git hook **automatically indexes every change on commit** using semantic chunking that preserves logical code structures.
 Your codebase context is *always fresh* without a single manual indexing command.

-          -*HOW:** `chroma-client index --changed` runs silently in the background using semantic code boundaries.
+          - **HOW:** `chroma-client index --changed` runs silently in the background using semantic code boundaries.
         - **Dialogues (`chat_history_v1`):** The enhanced `auto_log_chat` rule **automatically captures the essence of every AI interaction plus rich contextual information** (code diffs, tool sequences, confidence scores).
 No more "Where did we discuss that bug?" – it's logged, linked to related code changes, and semantically searchable.

-          -*HOW:** AI extracts context, generates diffs, tracks tool usage, and calls an MCP tool.
+          - **HOW:** AI extracts context, generates diffs, tracks tool usage, and calls an MCP tool.
         - **Bidirectional Linking:** Code changes and discussions are automatically connected, allowing you to trace feature evolution across both domains.
         - This automated context capture alone is a massive productivity boost over manual methods.